Sevelantis/weather-station-stm32-cpp/README.md

 at **Wrocław University of Science and Technology**, where due to influence of passion of more experienced, older students, I started to study STM32 architecture.
 Though, I have never been doing hardware stuff like this, the idea of designing a working device which can be useful - quickly found my interests.

 ### **Project Guidelines**
-Below listing shows main goals which project aimed to achieve.
+Below listing shows main goals which project aimed to achieve:
+- Have fun
 - Design a working device
-- Increase knowledge of STM32 architecture
+- Study STM32 architecture
+- Study techniques of programming an external embedded system
-- Analog signal processing in **C** Programming Language
+- Study analog signal processing in **C** Programming Language
 - Gather ideas for future projects
+- **What would you do next with this knowledge?**

 #### **Final Device Requirements**